 “I have been investigating patterns of language in particular the language of advertising and the language of politics.
 I have been investigating patterns of gendered codes of behaviour and patterns of ideological systems of belief and patterns of everyday, lived cultural practices related to leisure, work, food and fashion.
 Through this exploration I am attempting to knit these patterns together to create a deeper understanding of history and of a sense of place.”
 (1)

-Simon Clark is a lecturer in Design Studies at AUT University and has been painting and exhibiting since the 1980's.
-He has been a finalist in a number of awards including the Wallace Art Awards, and in 1992 won the Auckland Savings Bank Award to visit the Swire School of Design, Hong Kong Polytechnic.
-His works are held in the collections of The James Wallace Arts Trust and the University of Otago, as well as in private collections throughout New Zealand.
+Simon Clark now works full time in his studio but was previously a lecturer in the Department of Communication Design/Pictorial Studies at AUT University.
+Clark has been painting and exhibiting since the 1980's, he has been a finalist in a number of awards including the Wallace Art Awards, and in 1992, won the Auckland Savings Bank Award to visit the Swire School of Design, Hong Kong Polytechnic.
+His works are held in the collections of The James Wallace Arts Trust and the University of Otago, as well as in private collections throughout New Zealand and Australia.

 1. Simon Clark, Artist statement, June 2014.